tropycal/tropycal/docs/index.rst

 Latest Version
 ==============

-The latest version of Tropycal as of 21 August 2023 is v1.2.
+The latest version of Tropycal as of 7 September 2023 is v1.2.1.
 This documentation is valid for the latest version of Tropycal.

 Indices and tables
 ==================